CyrilleB79/NVDAScripts/README.md

 ### globalPlugins/windowutil.py

 This debug script allows to get various information on the current navigator object or associated window.
-It is an improvement of NVDA developer guide example 3
+It is an improvement of [NVDA developer guide][2] example 3

 Usage: